chanced/focus-svelte/README.md

 To keep track of changes after the lock is enabled, a `MutationObserver` monitors the DOM for updates, assigning the node's state through data attributes respective to environmental conditions.

-Once all focus locks are removed, the `MutationObserver` is stopped and all DOM elements properties are reset.
+Once all focus locks are disabled or removed, the `MutationObserver` is stopped and the elements' properties are reset.
 If a focus lock later becomes active, the `MutationObserver` is restarted and nodes are decorated accordingly.

 #### aria-hidden